AFCPE Member Awards: Outstanding Financial Counseling and/or Planning Center Award

-This award goes to a financial counseling or planning center that has demonstrated its effectiveness in its local community.
+This award goes to a financial counseling or planning center that has demonstrated its effectiveness and responsiveness in its local community.
+Congratulations to the 2025 recipient, The Columbus Financial Empowerment Center (FEC), operated by Jewish Family Services.

-2023 Outstanding Financial Counseling or Planning Center Award:
+Celebrating Our Outstanding Financial Counseling and/or Planning Center Award Winners

 2023: Kansas State University – Powercat Financial